wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

+= 1.2.9 =
+* corrected issue where new installs were not having all of the default options set
+* fixed issue where some of the release notes were not being displayed
+* fixed issue where non-ShrinkTheWeb users were not having images displayed in a thickbox
+* added code to ensure that the image "temp" directory exists
+* added "Shortcode Values Help" to Portfolio Options Admin page
+* added to the Options Admin page some process flow charts to document the thumbnail image generation and click behavior logic flows
 = 1.2.8 =
 * corrected a change made in 1.2.7 where the thumbnail would not display when using a non-Pro version of ShrinkTheWeb and the image click behavior was set to open the Portfolio web page URL
 * added note to image click behavior option setting to let user know that a non-pro version of ShrinkTheWeb will always result in the image click opening the Portfolio web page URL